lin404/COMSM3100_automated-trading/repory_5_overall.md

 ### Added Value

 The simulation trading venues may be used to explore other automated trading algorithms.
 The analysis may be extended to improve algorithms AA and ZIP or any other algorithms.
-Moreover, a wide range of people may be interested in this project which including financial professionals and computer scientists.
+Moreover, financial professionals and computer scientists may be interested in this project.
 The performance comparison may be applied to choose the right strategies for different trading environments.
 In economics and finance, for preventing the market being impacted by high frequency automated trading, a new electronic market may be implemented to decrease the performance of the present automated trading algorithms.
 The result of this analysis may be computer scientists deploying even more powerful algorithms.
 If my project were to be applied in real venues then it would give a more precise analysis on how they perform in practice.

 ## Introduction